-- 2.1.
-The Borough of East Staffordshire comprises two towns, namely Burtonupon-Trent and Uttoxeter. - 2.2.
+- 2.1.The Borough of East Staffordshire comprises two towns, namely Burton upon Trent and Uttoxeter. - 2.2.
 The main town in the Borough, Burton upon Trent, is a sub-regional centre.
 The town is divided by the River Trent with the bulk of employment, services and the town centre on the western side and a large residential area on the eastern side.
 The town is home to a number of major employers, a strong retail offer, a hospital with an A&E facility and a college of education affiliated to a number of Universities. - 2.3.
 Uttoxeter is a traditional market town with a sphere of influence extending into the Derbyshire Dales, Staffordshire Moorlands and Stafford districts and offers a range of services typical of this type and size of town. - 2.4.
-At the last count the population of East Staffordshire was approximately 114,900 in 2013. - 2.5.
+At the last count the population of East Staffordshire was approximately 118,600. - 2.5.
 The Borough has a rich natural and historic heritage with beautiful countryside and historic towns and villages.
 The National Forest includes a significant area within East Staffordshire, and Burton upon Trent is the "capital" of the National Forest. - 2.6.
-Licensing authorities are required by the Gambling Act 2005 to publish a statement of principles which they propose to apply when exercising their functions in accordance with the legislation.
-This policy must be published at least every three years.
-The policy must also be reviewed from "time to time" and any amended parts re-consulted upon.
-The policy must be then re-published. - 2.7.
-East Staffordshire Borough Council consulted widely on this policy before finalising and publishing.
-A list of those persons consulted is provided below. - 2.8.
-The Gambling Act requires that the following parties are consulted by Licensing Authorities: - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.
+Licensing authorities are required by the Gambling Act 2005 to publish a Statement of Principles which they propose to apply when exercising their functions under the Act.
+This Statement of Principles must be published at least every three years.
+The policy must also be reviewed from "time to Approved by Full Council March 2022 time" and any amended parts re-consulted upon.
+The policy must be then re-published.

-List of persons this authority consulted:
+- 2.7.
+East Staffordshire Borough Council intends to consult widely on this Statement of Principles.
+The list of those persons consulted is provided below. - 2.8.
+The Gambling Act requires that the following parties are consulted by Licensing Authorities: - The Chief Officer of Police: - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

-- Staffordshire Police - Staffordshire County Council Children's Services (Safeguarding) - Public Health - Existing operators of premises requiring licences under the Gambling Act 2005 - National Associations representing the Gambling industry - Companies in the area who provide gaming machines - · Parish Councils across East Staffordshire - Organisations dealing with gambling addiction and gambling problems - · The general public via the Council's website
+List of persons and agencies consulted by this authority:

-Our consultation took place between andte and we referred to the current Code of Practice on consultations by government.
-A full version of the code of practice is available on the Better Regulation Executive web-site at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/691383/Consultation Principles 1 .pdf
+- The Gambling Commission - · Staffordshire Police - Staffordshire Safeguarding Children Board - Public Health - Existing operators of premises requiring licences under the Gambling Act 2005 - National Associations representing the Gambling industry - Companies in the area who provide gaming machines - · Parish Councils across East Staffordshire - Organisations dealing with gambling addiction and gambling problems - The general public via the Council's website https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/691383/Consultation_Principles___1.pdf